rafrsr/generic-api/README.md

 ### Serialization

-Generic APi can use JMSSerializer to serialize/deserialize data when send and receive.
+Generic APi can use JMSSerializer to serialize/deserialize when send and receive data.

 ````php
    ...